rishabh7823/VSDSquadron-Research--By-Rishabh/README.md

 <details>

-#### Copy all the following files in task1-ledblue,task1-ledgreen,task1-ledred and run the following codammands
+#### Create all the following files in task1-ledblue,task1-ledgreen,task1-ledred and run the following commands

 ####
 1.Reviewing the VSDSquadron FPGA Mini board [datasheet](https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf) to understand its features and pinout.